 So lemon bars are obviously a big love for me, and I wanted to share the love of the perfect lemon bar with you.
 As the weather is warming up and summer is just around the corner. this is a perfect little picnic dessert, ready for the fourth of July or a spring brunch table!

-It’s really easy, I promise.
-You mix together the shortbread ingredients, bake the shortbread as a big cookie.
+You mix together the shortbread ingredients, then bake the shortbread as a big cookie in a pan.

-Then mix together the lemon curd filling ingredients and pour it onto the shortbread crust and bake.
+Then stir together the lemon curd filling ingredients and pour it onto the shortbread crust and bake.

 Keep them refrigerated in an airtight container for up to 1 week.
 They can be left out for hours, but not overnight.
 Keep the lemon bars separated by using parchment paper or wax paper, if stacking them.